brentp/duphold/README.md

 then query this data structure for each SV and count the number of heterozygotes supporting a diploid HET (allele balance close to 0.5) or a triploid HET (allele balance close to 0.33 or 0.67) into `DHET`.
 It will store the number of Hom-Ref, Hom-Alt, Unnkown calls in
 `DHHU`.

+When a SNP/Indel VCF/BCF is given, `duphold` will annotate each DEL/DUP call with:

++ **DHET**: counts of SNP heterozygotes in the SV supporting: [0] a normal heterozygote, [1] a triploid heterozygote. for a DUP, we expect most hets to have an allele balance closer to 0.33 or 0.67 than to 0.5.
+A good heterozygous DUP will have larger values of [1], than [0], though it's possible there are no HETs in small events.

++ **DHHU**: counts of [0] Hom-ref, [1] Hom-alt, [2] Unknown variants in the event.
+A heterozygous deletion may have more hom-alt SNP calls.
+            A homozygous deletion may have only unknown SNP calls.

+In practice, this has not proven useful for us.
+The depth changes are more informative.

 ## Performance